EllenBartle/Fluid-Workshop-24/readme.md

 ## Authors

--Ellen Bartle
+- Ellen Bartle

--Author B
+- Author B

--Author C (check if they want to work)
+- Author C (check if they want to work)

 ## Description